Sunbird-Lern/userorg-service/README.md

 2. Replace `<indices_name>` with the name of the index for which you want to create the mapping.
 3. Replace `<respective_mapping_json_content>` with the JSON content you copied in step 1.

-Use the following command to create each mapping:
+Use the following api to create each mapping:

 ```
 PUT {{es_host}}/<indices_name>/_mapping/_doc
 Body: <respective_mapping_json_content>
 ```

-Here's an example command for creating the mapping for the `location` index:
+Here's an example curl command for creating the mapping for the `location` index:

 ```
 curl --location --request PUT 'localhost:9200/location/_mapping/_doc' \